awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 | prvPAL\_CheckFileSignature | Verifies the signature of the specified file\. |
 | prvPAL\_ReadAndAssumeCertificate | Reads the specified signer certificate from the file system and returns it to the caller\. |

 Make sure that you have a bootloader that can support OTA updates\.
-For instructions on porting the bootloader demo application provided with FreeRTOS or creating your IoT device bootloader, see [IoT Device Bootloader](#afr-bootloader)\.
+For instructions on porting the bootloader demo application provided with FreeRTOS or creating your IoT device bootloader, see [IoT device bootloader](#afr-bootloader)\.

-## IoT Device Bootloader<a name="afr-bootloader"></a>
+## IoT device bootloader<a name="afr-bootloader"></a>

-### Porting the Bootloader Demo<a name="afr-porting-bootloader"></a>
+### Porting the bootloader demo<a name="afr-porting-bootloader"></a>

 FreeRTOS includes a demo bootloader application for the Microchip Curiosity PIC32MZEF platform\.
 For more information, see [Demo Bootloader for the Microchip Curiosity PIC32MZEF](https://docs.aws.amazon.com/freertos/latest/userguide/microchip-bootloader.html) in the *FreeRTOS User Guide*\.
 You can port this demo to other platforms\.

 If you choose not to port the demo to your platform, you can use your own bootloader application\.
-[Threat Modeling for the IoT Device Bootloader](#afr-threat-model-for-bootloader) discusses threat modeling to help you write your own secure bootloader application\.
+[Threat modeling for the IoT device bootloader](#afr-threat-model-for-bootloader) discusses threat modeling to help you write your own secure bootloader application\.

-### Threat Modeling for the IoT Device Bootloader<a name="afr-threat-model-for-bootloader"></a>
+### Threat modeling for the IoT device bootloader<a name="afr-threat-model-for-bootloader"></a>

 #### Background<a name="afr-threat-model-for-bootloader-background"></a>